 Noise Reduction in-camera and in post-processing

-Processing night images
+Processing a variety of night images

 Specialized software for star stacking

 Blending multiple exposures for depth of field, noise reduction and expanded exposure latitude

 Mark plans to stay out shooting until midnight and later, visiting wilderness landscapes as well as artificially lit scenes.
 Possible field locations include the area’s numerous lakes and ponds, rivers and streams, waterfalls, marshlands and quaint villages.

 Indoor instructional sessions will begin in late morning so that participants get appropriate rest.

 Come expand your image-making beyond daylight shooting, creating images that evoke the majesty, awe and wonder of the Adirondacks at night!